vexide/internal-documentation/src/technical/task-spawn.md

 and general info about the task.
 This is significantly better because it means that you can use closures and rust calling convention function pointers.
-This is a huge improvement because you can avoid code like this:
+You can avoid code like this:
 ```rust
 unsafe extern "C" fn simple_task(args: *mut core::ffi::c_void) {
     let args: Box<String> = unsafe { Box::from_raw(args as *mut _) };